-Julia Prinselaar is a program coordinator with EcoSuperior, and works with homeowners, housing co-operatives, community organizations and schools to design and install rain gardens.
+Lead author, Julia Prinselaar, was a program coordinator with EcoSuperior from 2015 - 2021, and worked with homeowners, housing co-operatives, community organizations and schools to design and install rain gardens.
 She is passionate about bringing people together to develop natural approaches to managing stormwater, promoting native plant biodiversity, and building more climate-resilient neighbourhoods.